 Technical Program: Formulating with Proteins

-Previous speaker at the 2013 Clean Label Conference.
+and the 2013 Clean Label Conference.

-Gary Reineccius is a Professor and the Department past Head of the Department of Food Science & Nutrition at the University of Minnesota.
+Gary Reineccius is a Professor and past Head of the Department of Food Science & Nutrition at the University of Minnesota.
 He has been actively involved in flavor research for more than 42 years.
 During this time he has published over 230 research articles.
 Dr. Reineccius has spent sabbatical leaves with Fritzsche Dodge and Olcott (New York City, flavor creation and production), Nestle (Switzerland, process flavors) and Robertet S.A.
 (France, taste modifiers and manufacturing).

 Gary has taught courses in chemical and instrumental analysis of foods, food chemistry, food processing, and flavor chemistry and technology.
-He has written, edited, and contributed to a number of books on food flavors.
+He has written, edited and contributed to a number of books on food flavors.

 He often speaks at public schools and other groups.
 His favorite lay topics are chocolate (he spent 3 years researching chocolate flavor for his Ph.D. thesis) and the chemistry of gourmet cooking.
 From a professional standpoint, his favorite topic is flavor encapsulation.
 He has been actively engaged in research in this area since 1964.